teffi/mfh-github/README.md

 ## Running instructions
 Requirement: **Github Personal Access Token**.
 Please generate your own *fine-grained personal access tokens*

-To run the app in Xcode, open the the project and replace the token in `RootView.swift`
+🚨 **IMPORTANT: To run the app in Xcode, open the the project and replace the token in `RootView.swift`**

 ```
     // RootView.swift